Peace Terrace Academy

 • Practice of Mindfulness: knowing and applying the rights and responsibilities toward parents, teacher, and humanity in general.

-Fortitude is about having the courage to face challenges and obstacles; persevering when things get tough.
-Fortitude is developed through the following practices:
+Courage is about having the fortitude to face challenges and obstacles; persevering when things get tough.
+Courage is developed through the following practices:

 • Practice of Grit: to work strenuously toward challenges, maintaining effort and interest over years despite failure, adversity, and plateaus in progress.